Skip to content

 The structured data layer is the single source of truth.
 Both agent and human interfaces derive from it, preventing divergence between what the API and UI report.

 Reduced human observability.
-When the primary interface is machine-readable, visibility into system state requires explicitly maintaining a human UI layer.
+When the main interface is machine-readable, you need an explicit human UI layer to see system state.

 Premature optimization risk.
-Most valuable for platforms consumed by multiple agents, not internal tools with a single human user.
+This pattern pays off most for platforms that many agents consume, not for internal tools with a single human user.

 Example